 FOMO doesn’t have the same power

 Fear of missing out (FOMO) is no longer just a tool of the organized press and governments.
 No, FOMO has reached every corner of social media.
-In fact, it’s sort of taken on a life of its own in places like Twitter, Discord, and Reddit.
+In fact, it’s sort of taken on a life of its own in places like Twitter, Telegram, and Reddit.

 Crypto newbies who are entering the space quickly become familiarized with FOMO and FUD (fear, uncertainty, and doubt) because basically, everyone is always talking about it.
 In the current crypto space, FOMO is almost like a mascot and we all chuckle a little bit at it, it’s so cute sometimes!

 The point is that the crypto industry knows its FUD and is teaching it to the newbies.
 They are creating a digitally literate user base.
-So while big players may try to manipulate the market by shouting about bans and the horrendousness of cryptos, the industry itself is teaching the truth to those just entering the space.
+So while big players may try to manipulate the market by shouting about bans of cryptos, the industry itself is teaching the truth to those just entering the space.

 The irrepressible nature of blockchain tech